-Error Trapping Commands-return the runtime error code for the most recent error; return the line number where the error occurred, or the closest line number before the line where the error occurred; simulate an occurrence of an error; and enable error handling and, when an error occurs, directs your program to an error handling routine.

-Each group contains examples and information on the command's usage and syntax.
+- Error Trapping Commands- return the runtime error code for the most recent error; return the line number where the error occurred, or the closest line number before the line where the error occurred; simulate an occurrence of an error; and enable error handling and, when an error occurs, directs your program to an error handling routine. - TCP/IP Commands allow JagBASIC application programs to use TCP/IP communications.
+(Only available in JAGXTREME terminals.) - Each group contains examples and information on the command's usage and syntax.
 Some commands are discussed in two places in the chapter since they apply to more than one area.
-JagBASIC syntax and program examples use the following conventions:

-- Commands are not case-sensitive. - Square brackets [] signify optional information. - Divider bars I signify the available choices.
+JagBASIC syntax and program examples use the following conventions: - Commands are not case-sensitive. - Square brackets [] signify optional information. - Divider bars | signify the available choices.